-A: No. Only Phase 2/3 trials, ongoing Phase 3 trials, and completed Phase 3 trials awaiting regulatory determination regarding approval are eligible for this RFA.
+A: No. Only Phase 2/3 trials, ongoing Phase 3 trials, and completed Phase 3 trials awaiting regulatory determination has been made regarding approval are eligible for this RFA.
 Phase 1/2 are not eligible for this RFA.

 Q: Would an investigational product that is in late phase development for another indication be eligible through this RFA?